Ethan-Arrowood/trials-and-tribulation-of-self-hosting-nextjs/slides.md

 <img src="./images/File-Lock-Flow-Chart.png" />

 <!--
-Given that Harper is a single process, multi-threaded platform, we needed to ensure that the build process was isolated.
+Given that Harper is a single-process, multi-threaded platform, we needed to ensure that the build process was isolated.
+(Why build the same app multiple times on the same machine, right?)

 Threads in Harper generally all do the same thing unless we specify otherwise.

 We are actively improving this experience, but at the beginning we created a custom file-based thread locking mechanism to ensure that only one thread would run the build process.

--->
+This solution worked pretty well, and this flow diagram documents how it works -->

 ---